Lost Island Treasures

 Learn more

-Genuine Italian Mediterranean corals inspire to this day by their wonderfully rich play of colors with a pronounced wealth of variants.
-From the creamy white of the Adriatic coral to the delicate pink of the angel skin coral or Pelle d'Angelo to beautiful light and dark salmon red hues to the strong dark red color known as oxblood or Moro coral, this wonderful natural material is characterized by the most beautiful colors of nature that the sea can produce.
-For centuries an integral part of princely and later also bourgeois art chambers, coral jewelry, especially from the region around the Bay of Naples, enjoyed popularity never experienced before, especially in the 19th century.
-The stocks of some coral species, which are now under strict conservation, as well as the demand for natural corals, which has increased dramatically in recent years, make coral jewelry today more than ever a sought-after treasure.
-Experts speak today, concerning the value of Mediterranean corals already of the "diamond of the future".
+Genuine Italian Mediterranean corals inspire to this day by their wonderfully rich play of colours with a pronounced wealth of variants.
+From the creamy white of the Adriatic coral to the delicate pink of the angel skin coral or Pelle d'Angelo to beautiful light and dark salmon red hues to the strong dark red colour known as Moro coral, this wonderful natural material is characterized by the most beautiful colours of nature that the sea can produce.
+For centuries an integral part of princely and later also bourgeois art chambers, coral jewellery, especially from the region around the Bay of Naples, enjoyed popularity never experienced before, especially in the 19th century.
+The stocks of some coral species, which are now under strict conservation, as well as the demand for natural corals, which has increased dramatically in recent years, make coral jewellery today more than ever a sought-after treasure.
 Today, only antique pieces or corals from old stock come onto the market - the quantity is therefore limited and finite.
-So the value of corals can only increase!

 Learn more